Grand Theft Auto (video game): Story

 The protagonist begins their career in Liberty City working for Robert "Bubby" Seragliano's gang.
 After completing many jobs, they are warned by a rival gang that their actions are causing great harm to their boss, Sonetti.
 The protagonist continues working for Seragliano and kills Sonetti.
 After more work, Bubby praises the protagonist's efforts, but warns that the police surround the gang, and it would be a good idea for them to leave town.

 As soon as the protagonist arrives in San Andreas, they are contacted by Uncle Fu's gang and begin working for them.
-After doing some work for the gang, they meet in person with Fu, who expresses his gratitude for their services and states that their actions have brought honor to the family.
+After doing some work for the gang, they meet in person with Fu, who expresses his gratitude for their services and states that their actions have brought honour to the family.
 The protagonist enters the service of El Burro.
 Again, after several jobs, the protagonist meets the grateful boss in person, who sends them to Vice City.

 The protagonist's actions catch the attention of corrupt police officer Samuel Deever, who claims to have evidence that could condemn them to life imprisonment and blackmails them into working for him.
 The cycle repeats itself, and the two meet in person, with Deever warning the protagonist to be careful with their actions.
-They then start working for the Rastafarians until they meet their leader, Brother Marcus, who believes the protagonist did an excellent job, but will not see each other again.
-The player receives their retirement money and the game ends.
+They then start working for the Rastafarians until they meet their leader, Brother Marcus, who commends the protagonist for doing an excellent job and offers them a large payout while stating they'll never see each other again.
+The player receives their retirement money, and the game ends.